scopatz/cyclus_goth_club/src/Models/Facility/GothClubFacility/README.rst

 What's in this directory?
 =========================
 - **CMakeLists.txt**, a file directing the build for this directory
-- **StubFacility.cpp**, a skeletal FacilityModel concrete instance, a template for implementing the expected interface for Facilitys
+- **GothClubFacility.cpp**, a skeletal FacilityModel concrete instance, a template for implementing the expected interface for Facilitys
-- **StubFacility.h**, a skeletal header file template that defines the expected interface for Facilitys
+- **GothClubFacility.h**, a skeletal header file template that defines the expected interface for Facilitys
-- **StubFacilityTests.cpp**, a file implementing test templates for the StubFacility
+- **GothClubFacilityTests.cpp**, a file implementing test templates for the GothClubFacility
-- **StubFacilityInput.xml**, an example input file utilizing the StubFacility
+- **GothClubFacilityInput.xml**, an example input file utilizing the GothClubFacility
-- **StubFacility.rng**, a relaxng schema for defining the input parameters of the StubFacility
+- **GothClubFacility.rng**, a relaxng schema for defining the input parameters of the GothClubFacility